Seven steps to make your pension more tax efficient

-Anthony Ward from our Wealth Planning team shares his views on how to ensure your pensions are tax efficient.
+Our Wealth Planning team share their views on how to ensure your pensions are tax efficient.

 Review your contributions

-Take care because maybe you shouldn’t contribute at all if you have valuable Lifetime allowance protections.
-But with such complex pension rules, it’s worthwhile getting an explanation from a Wealth Planner before taking any action, especially if you have earnings in excess of £110,000 a year.
+If you have valuable Lifetime allowance (LTA) protections, you might be better off not contributing at all.
+As pension rules are complex, if you’re in doubt, it’s worthwhile getting advice from a Barclays Wealth Planner before taking any action, especially if you have income of more than £200,000 a year.

 Check you aren’t overpaying tax on your pension income